BDC Hamburger Icon

 3. Compare the folders’ contents.

-Now, you must compare the contents of both folders.
-A great PowerShell cmdlet to do this is Compare-Object, which allows you to specify two different collections.
+Now you must compare the contents of both folders.
+A helpful PowerShell cmdlet for this is Compare-Object, which allows you to specify two different collections.
 It will then look at each one and output which items are in the difference collection and which items in the reference collection are different.

 Compare-Object -ReferenceObject $Folder1Files -DifferenceObject $Folder2Files

-If each collection is the same, it will output nothing.
-However, when you add a file to one of the folders, you’ll see that the folders are out of sync.
+If the collections are identical, Compare-Object will return no output.
+If you add a file to one of the folders, however, the cmdlet will indicate the differences, showing that the folders are out of sync.

 PowerShell sync folder examples

-In that example, you created a dummy file in $Folder1, making the folders out of sync.
-Compare-Object shows that newfile1234.xml is in $Folder1 but not in $Folder2.
+In that example, you created a dummy file in $Folder1, causing the folders to be out of sync.
+Compare-Object shows that newfile1234.xml is in $Folder1, but not in $Folder2.

-Now, you must copy whatever files Compare-Object finds to the folder that doesn’t contain the file.
-This is similar to how you would manage file system ACLs with PowerShell to identify and address what’s missing.
+Now you must copy whatever files Compare-Object finds to the folder that doesn’t contain the file.
+That’s similar to how you would manage file system ACLs with PowerShell to identify and address what’s missing.

 To sync the folders, you must create a script like this: